Autobiography (authorised version)

 Both as a fireman and with the RAF, he found time for sketching during London Blitz and on his travels around the world using whatever materials were to hand.

-Roy's design sketch for the SS5 space station
+Film 2001 : Roy Carnon's design sketch for the SS5 space station.

-Thereafter Roy worked on many well-known films as sketch-artist, including Superman, Return of the Jedi, The Bonds, Where Eagles Dare, Raiders of the Lost Arc, Reds (Sketch Artist), Frenzy, the Battle of Britain etc), in collaboration with famous film directors - Hitchcock was a favourite.
+Thereafter Roy worked on many well-known films as sketch-artist, including Superman, Return of the Jedi, The Bonds, The Dogs of War, Where Eagles Dare, Raiders of the Lost Arc, Reds (Sketch Artist), Dark Crystal, Frenzy, the Battle of Britain, Star Wars VI: Revenge (later Return) of the Jedi etc), The Dark Crystal, in collaboration with famous film directors - Hitchcock was a favourite.

 The quality of his drawing is quite outstanding and his versatility most unusual.
 Roy could turn from portraiture and lively figure and animal drawing to accurate illustrations of aircraft, spacecraft and other technical work, set-design, or stylish architecture projects.

 He enjoyed drawing aircraft and his children's book from the 1960's "Famous Fighting Aircraft", published by Collins, is still of considerable interest, as are his great posters for motor shows which are excellent examples of the kind for that period.

 Two wartime paintings of damaged aircraft, used for target practice, are in the Imperial War Museum.

 At 75 Roy retired in 1985, to Mere in Wiltshire.
 He married Margaret Joyce Harrold in 9 October 1998.
 He continued to paint and draw, and work on many other creative projects, until his death 14th August 2002 at the age of 91 in Salisbury hospital.